 You can make tremendous money flipping furniture when done correctly.
 Some flippers make over 6-figures each year from this high paying side hustle.

-How to Start Flipping Furniture
+How to Flip Furniture for a Profit

 There are a few things you’ll need to know before you start flipping furniture to be successful.
-You’ll need to which pieces of furniture make a good candidate, what materials you might need, and where to buy your furniture.
+You’ll need to know which pieces of furniture make a good candidate, what materials you might need, and where to buy your furniture.